Applanga App Localization Logo

 For all linguistic issues you fixed on Applanga by editing the Draft you can immediately do a regression test simply by restarting the app in Draft mode and navigating to the affected view.

-Reporting functional issues with Applanga
+Reporting Functional Issues with Applanga

 On Applanga, a tag for the Jira ticket is created, the screenshot is attached to this tag and all strings found on the screen when the ticket was created are tagged accordingly (note: not all strings might be found automatically).